npvq/music_theory_tools/algorithms/README.md

 The bet is that by eliminating all subroutes that underperform the optimal subroute by a certain factor after each iteration, we will still end up with an optimal solution or something very close to that.
 This constant factor is called the `Confidence`.
 However, this leads to a problem, especially when the optimal subroute cost is either 0 or a very small value, as this can lead the elimination of too many routes, and resulting in a suboptimal solution.
 This is where the second constant, `Buffer` comes in.
 So now, after each iteration, we go through that row in `DP` and find the `minimalCost`.
 Then, we go through that row of `DP` once again and throw away every term whose `cost > Confidence * (minimalCost + Buffer)`.
 This can drastically reduce the computation cost, and in my experience testing common chord progressions, never led to a suboptimal solution (with higher cost).[^f2] With this, we have effectively pruned the search space without losing much performance.

 Lastly, when two simple root position triads (like `I IV`) are presented as the first two chords, they both provide around eighty potential voicings, where a decent portion of the possible pairs result in good voice leading, we have no reason to stall the program and search through them for an "extra good" progression.
-This is when we can use `chordCost` to eliminate less preferable voicings of the first chord with the help of a constant that we will call `FirstBuffer`.
+This is when we can use `chordCost` to prune less preferable voicings of the first chord with the help of a constant that we will call `FirstBuffer`.
 Note that, at this point, `minimalCost` is likely but not necessarily 0.
-We want to eliminate more choices if both A and B are large (if the first two chords both have a lot of potential voicings).
-So the following formula was devised to eliminate voicings of the first chord:
+We want to prune more choices if both A and B are large (if the first two chords both have a lot of potential voicings).
+So the following formula was devised to prune voicings of the first chord:

 `cost > Confidence * (minimalCost + FirstBuffer/(A*B))`

 Through experimentation, it was found that a good value for FirstBuffer is 10,000.

-#### Important Settings Values
+### Python Implementation Optimizations

+Lastly, it is also important to note our fundamental limitation.
+Since this program heavily relies on `music21` so as to prevent re-inventing the wheel in basic music-theoretic constructs (e.g. enharmonic spellings, intervals, roman numeral identification).
+Hence, the speed of this program is limited by python's dynamically-typed interpreted nature and `music21`'s design as a flexibility-first and speed-second library (as compared to programming from scratch in C or Java).

+However, there are various techniques to speed up the algorithm so it can run in a reasonable amount of time (especially for use on personal laptops or repeated use once deployed on a server for the website).
+One such optimization is the search-space pruning presented above.
+This section provides a functional synopsis of the not-so-elegant and not-so-pythonic implementation optimizations of the current `fourpart` script.

+First, upon inspecting the program, we notice that `voiceLeadingCost` is the most-frequently-run method during the DP algorithm.
+It could be called almost 10,000 times per pair of chords.
+And upon extensive testing, it becomes clear that `voiceLeadingCost` is the bottleneck of the program.
+It could be "slow" for a variety of reasons.
+First, it sets up key information about the two chords (such as their Roman Numerals, contextual keys, and the leading tone in the current key) that are independent of the voicings we receive as input.
+In other words, each call of `voiceLeadingCost` performs unnecessary, repeated computations.
+Another potential reason is because repeatedly accessing class data elements such as the `config` dictionary can be much slower in Python compared to accessing local variables.

+One potential fix is to design a "factory function."
+Since, in the DP protocol, different voicings between the same two chords are put through the `voiceLeadingCost` function up to 10,000 times, we can precompute the chord information and other necessary results that will remain constant.
+Essentially, we pass information about the two chords to a factory function, which then constructs and returns a static function that quickly computes the voiceLeadingCost of any two voicings *of those two chords specifically*.
+This extracts redundant computations from the innter `voiceLeadingCost` function, doing a little extra work in order to compute these voicing-independent results once instead of 10,000 times.
+Furthermore, in this factory function we can also extract the necessary parameters from `SATB.config` and store them as local variables, which will be preserved in the inner function by *closure* (thankfully!).
+This solution was able to speed up the amortized time-per-call on my machine by about 8 times, which reduced the benchmark running time from minutes to seconds.
+Without using more powerful tools like `cpython` or `PyPy`, I am quite satisfied with the result we were able to get.

+## Configuration of `SATB` Class Object

+The SATB class organizes methods and configuration data on an object-basis, allowing various function calls to utilize individual configurations.
+The configurations are passed in during initialization as *keyword arguments*.
+Once initialized, these parameters are not meant to be changed; however, they could still be modified as a dictionary located at `SATB.config`, just note that these changes may not take effect everywhere.

+It is possibile to allow for the updating of the configuration dictionary, especially as the SATB object becomes large and hence expensive to create and worthy of reuse.

+The following sections detail the currently existing configuration parameters for `SATB`.

+> NOTE: the default values may not be up to date.

+### DP Algorithm Input

+> WARNING: The `dp_pruning` and `dp_prune_first` options have not currently been implemented.

 | Config            | Type  | Usage                                                                                                                   | Default |
 |-------------------|-------|-------------------------------------------------------------------------------------------------------------------------|---------|